noahehall/multicloud/opensource/apache/tinkerpop.md

 - edges: relationships connecting nodes
 - properties: represent and store data for both edges and vertices
 - labels: attached to vertices and edges
+- ids: every vertex and every edge in a graph has a unique ID
+  - can be auto generated or user provided

 ### console